DagHemberg/pAut.g8/README.md

 ## Usage

-When you've initialized the project, `cd` into it and type `sbt` to start the sbt console.
+Once you've initialized the project,

+1. `cd` into it.
+2. (optional) Run `git init` to initialize an empty git repository.
+3. Open the directory in your editor / IDE of choice (`code .`, `idea .`, etc).
+4. Run `sbt` to start the sbt console (you can also do this step in your editor's built-in terminal, of course).

 The sbt-pAut plugin adds a new command to sbt, `aoc`, which contains multiple subcommands.

 `aoc <help | auth | data | results>`